beukueb/genairics/README.md

 Folow the steps 1-5 from this link: https://help.basespace.illumina.com/articles/tutorials/using-the-python-run-downloader/

+	emacs ~/.BASESPACE_API #Store your accessToke here, instead of emacs use any editor you like chmod 600 ~/.BASESPACE_API #For security, only rw access for your user

 ### Prepare your HPC account [for UGent collaborators]

 #### add to your HPC ~/.bashrc =>